virtualstyle/formstack-devtest/README.md

 user-delete
     Deletes user data selected by unique id from repository.
 Argument (integer id)
-user-update
+user-password
+    Updates a user password by unique id in repository.
+Follow the prompts or use arguments: id password. user-update
     Save data to an existing user.
 Follow the prompts or:
 Argument format: id usernametest password email@emailtest.com firstnametest lastnametest